 Position the transducer probe in transverse mode relative to the mouse on the mechanical stand with the orientation notch facing to the left of the operator [1].
 Secure the probe in place using the clamp [2].

-Talent orienting the transducer in transverse mode with notch to the left.

-Talent clamping the transducer in place.
+Talent orienting the transducer in transverse mode with notch to the left and clamping the transducer in place.

 High-Resolution Doppler Ultrasound Imaging of Ovarian Vasculature in Mice